-As your 33-month-old grows, he's also becoming more and more independent.
+As your 33-month-old grows, they’re also becoming more and more independent.

 Average weight for a 33-month-old is around 29.7 pounds for girls and 30.8 pounds for boys.
-Average height is around 36.4 inches for girls and 36.8 inches for boys, according to the US Centers for Disease Control.
+Average height is around 36.4 inches for girls and 36.8 inches for boys, according to the US Centers for Disease Control and Prevention (CDC).

 • Speech.
 Thirty-three-month-old language development seems to happen quickly.
-Kids this old may know around 450 words, and by the time they turn three will be saying three- and four-word sentences.
+Kids this old may know around 450 words, and by the time they turn 3 will be saying three- and four-word sentences.

-• Self-Care.
-Over the next few months, your child will probably develop the ability to undress and feed herself.
+• Self-care.
+Over the next few months, your child will probably develop the ability to undress and feed themselves.

 • Teething.
-As your child cuts his last baby teeth—the second molars—he may experience a little pain and drooling and may wake at night or be irritable.
+As your child cuts their last baby teeth—the second molars—they may experience a little pain and drooling and may wake at night or be irritable.

 • Potty training.
 You may be in full swing of potty training.
 If your kid is wearing underwear but isn't 100 percent making it to the toilet just yet, going anywhere can feel stressful.
 Try not to plan long outings for now, and always bring along wipes and a change of clothes just in case.

 • Refusing to listen.
 Told your 33-month-old not to do that thing?
 A million times?
-If he's doing it anyway, he's just displaying typical 2-year-old behavior.
-Make the rules and consequences clear (and fitting—a 2-year-old won't understand being grounded for a week, but he will understand a two-minute time-out), and follow through when he breaks them.
+If they’re doing it anyway, they’re just displaying typical 2-year-old behavior.
+Make the rules and consequences clear (and age-appropriate), and follow through when your toddler breaks them.
 It's a long road, but eventually the rules will stick.